Online China a lesson for the future

 Experience of existing businesses in China from online ecommerce will provide great lessons for entrepreneurs in the rest of Asia.
 That the internet will disrupt is a given, but the scale of destruction on incumbent businesses might still be mitigated.
-If incumbents heed the lessons from China and the time afforded to them by the sheer lack of infrastructure in their respective countries, perhaps the capital destruction might be limited.

 I had a very sobering call with a savvy and experienced CEO of a middling apparel label in China.
 One of the pioneers in identifying the branded apparel opportunity in China in the late 1980s, he grew the business to be a very profitable one.
 Being early, positioning themselves as a ‘foreign’ brand, focusing on brand building, charging what were then considered high prices and offering product innovation and exclusivity, the business earned gross margins of 80-85% and EBIT margins of 25-35% while growing top-line 20-25% p.a.

 In the mid to late 2000s luxury brands like LVMH, Gucci, Prada and the rest expanded in China.
 With the economy roaring and the consumer spending with gay abandon, this brand onslaught pushed down his brand’s positioning while driving up rental and advertising costs.
 He was late to recognise the impact of the big boys and lost out to them competitively.